ImperialCollegeLondon/wsi/docs/paper/paper.md

 ## Limitations
 We highlight that WSIMOD is not intended to be a substitute for sophisticated physical models, nor for a system dynamics approach.
-In applications where detailed hydraulic/hydrological process representations are needed, for example, to inform the design of specific pipes, or in cases where processes are hard to quantify, for example, in representing social drivers of population growth, there are likely better tools available.
+In applications where detailed hydraulic/hydrological process representations are needed (e.g., informing the design of specific pipes, cases where processes are hard to quantify such as representing social drivers of population growth, etc.) there are likely better tools available.
 Our case studies highlight that WSIMOD is most useful in situations where physically representing cross-sytem processes and thus capturing the impacts of cross-system interactions are essential towards the questions you ask of your model.